medusajs/nextjs-starter-medusa/e2e/README.md

 ### Environment variables

-- TEST_POSTGRES_USER - user for connecting to the test database, for example, `medusa`
+- `TEST_POSTGRES_USER` - user for connecting to the test database, for example, `medusa`
-- TEST_POSTGRES_PASSWORD - password for connecting to the test database, for example `my_secret_password`
+- `TEST_POSTGRES_PASSWORD` - password for connecting to the test database, for example `my_secret_password`
-- TEST*POSTGRES_DATABASE - name of the test database, must start with the prefix `test*`, for example `test_medusa_db`
+- `TEST_POSTGRES_DATABASE` - name of the test database, must start with the prefix `test*`, for example `test_medusa_db`
-- TEST_POSTGRES_HOST - optional - host for the postgres database, defaults to `localhost`
+- `TEST_POSTGRES_HOST` - optional - host for the postgres database, defaults to `localhost`
-- TEST_POSTGREST_PORT - optional - host for the postgres
+- `TEST_POSTGREST_PORT` - optional - host for the postgres
-- PRODUCTION_POSTGRES_DATABASE - name of the production database, for example `medusa_db`
+- `PRODUCTION_POSTGRES_DATABASE` - name of the production database, for example `medusa_db`

+in addition, there are environment variables for connecting to the database as a superuser, so we can efficiently reset the database.

+* `PGHOST` - host for the postgres instance
+* `PGPORT` - port for the postgres instance
+* `PGUSER` - superuser for the postgres instance
+* `PGPASSWORD` - superuser password for the postgres instance
+* `PGDATABASE` - database we connect to while updating the other databases

 ### Test Database Failsafes